-Refer to the next chapter for the recommended way to seal a cul-de-sac.
+Refer to Chapter 11 for the recommended way to seal coat a cul-de-sac.

 PROBLEM: UTILITIES IN THE PAVEMENT

 When seal coating in urban areas where manholes and gate valves in the street are common, the asphalt binder will stick to these structures unless precautions are taken.